5th Jun 2019

 “We’re delighted to back this new initiative improving health and wellbeing of older people in rural areas and would also like to announce a new round of funding available to community and charitable organisations in the region.”

-The Ray Wind Farm Community Benefit Small Grants Programme at the Community Foundation will once again make grants between £500 and £10,000 a year, with successful applicants awarded a grant based on the recommendations of an Advisory Panel made up by members of the local community.
+The Ray Wind Farm Community Benefit Small Grants Programme at the Community Foundation makes grants between £500 and £10,000 a year, with successful applicants awarded a grant based on the recommendations of an Advisory Panel made up by members of the local community.

 For more information about the Ray Wind Farm Community Benefit Fund Small Grants Programme at the Community Foundation, visit: www.communityfoundation.org.uk/apply